ktevon/nonprofit-analytics-toolkit/README.md

 Useful as a reference implementation for nonprofits looking to operationalise donor segmentation using open‑source tools.

-**synthetic_charity_data.py**
+**synthetic_charity_dataset_fix_attempt3.py**

-This script generates the first iteration of a synthetic charity dataset, designed to resemble realistic patterns in nonprofit operations.
+This script generates a synthetic charity dataset, designed to resemble realistic patterns in nonprofit operations.

 It includes logic for modelling features such as: